 Put a chill on your car insurance premiums

 There’s no denying it, there’s a chill in the air and the season is changing.
 A change in season is also the ideal time to take a few quick minutes to see if you’re still getting the best car insurance rate out there.
-With InsuranceHotline.com it takes just a few short minutes to compare quotes from our network of over 30 insurance providers.
-On average, our customers save $700 after shopping their car insurance rates.
+With InsuranceHotline.com it takes just a few short minutes for you to compare quotes from our network of over 30 insurance providers.
+It’s time well spent too.
+On average, drivers save $450 after shopping their car insurance rates.
 Perhaps it’s time to see if you could warm up your wallet and save too.